 The annual membership dues shall be determined by the Executive Committee and approved by the Board of Directors.
 The dues shall consist of a basic amount per Commission plus a prorated amount based on each member college’s ratio of allocated funds.

 The fiscal year of the Association shall run concurrent with the State fiscal year, namely, from July 1 through June 30.

 ARTICLE VII – ASSOCIATION OFFICERS

 The officers of the Association shall be elected from the Board of Directors.
 All officers shall be elected for a term of two years.
-No officer may serve more than two consecutive terms in the same office.

 The election of officers shall be conducted at the annual summer meeting.
-The President, Vice President, Treasurer, and Secretary shall be elected by a majority of the members of the Board of Directors present at the election.
+The President, Vice-President, Treasurer, and Secretary shall be elected by a majority of the members of the Board of Directors present at the election.

 The officers shall perform the duties that pertain to their respective offices as outlined below and such additional duties as may be specified by the Board of Directors.
 In the case of a vacancy in the office of Vice President, Treasurer, or Secretary, the vacancy shall be filled by a majority vote of the Board.

 A. The President shall be the presiding officer of the Board of Directors.
 In addition, the President shall serve as the presiding officer of the Executive Committee and shall be able to cast a vote on all matters before both bodies.
 The President shall have the power to appoint the members of any committees established by the Association.
 The President shall have such other duties as may be assigned by the Board or by the Executive Committee.
 The President has the authority to call meetings of the Board.